Perlkonig/grav-plugin-tagcloud/README.md

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `tagcloud`.
-You can find these files either on [GitHub](https://github.com/getgrav/grav-plugin-taxonomylist) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/Perlkonig/grav-plugin-tagcloud) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under